kachick/dotfiles/windows/PowerShell.md

 One more noting, if you cannot find ngen.exe, dig under "C:\Windows\Microsoft.NET\Framework" as "C:\Windows\Microsoft.NET\Framework\v4.0.30319\ngen.exe"

+However, for my experience, pwsh is still much slow.\
+I didn't try disabling defenders, but using nushell might be better for the Windows daily driver.

 ## How to write PowerShell scripts?

 - <https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/strongly-encouraged-development-guidelines>